DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 📁**Corrective control** Security Orchestration, Automation, and Response (SOAR) technologies are a combination of detective and corrective controls.
 They can detect attacks and apply automated actions to mitigate the attacks.
     - Corrective controls are designed to take a non-functional state back to functional.
 For example, a Disaster Recovery (DR) site.
 They allow a company to function after a disaster such as a fire in the data center.
 - 📁**Compensatory control**  A compensating control is used to compensate for the anticipated failure of another control.
 It is with compensating controls that defense in depth is created.
+- 📁**Soft Controls**: Preventive/Administrative Pairing emphasizes "soft" mechanisms, which are often non-technical and focus on policies, procedures, and guidelines that support access control objectives.
+Administrative controls include things like training, awareness programs, and formal access control policies, which are designed to prevent unauthorized access and ensure compliance with security practices.
+- 📁**Hard Controls:** Technical controls such as firewalls and encryption, which are "hard" mechanisms.
+Physical controls like locks and security guards, which are also "hard" mechanisms.
+Detective controls like monitoring and logging are "hard" mechanisms designed to detect and respond to security incidents rather than prevent them.

 - 🔴**NIST SP 800-137**: organizations should use the following factors to ­determine assessment and monitoring frequency:
     - security control volatility: refers to how frequently a security control might need to be changed or updated over time